The Coaching in Science Initiative

 The big things that hold us back, are connected to our big fears.
 We take actions to protect ourselves from what we fear.
 But sometimes, our protective behaviors keeps us from the change we want.

-Introduce rest in my schedule
+Goal: Introduce rest in my schedule

 Fear: I’ll fall behind